deciduously/music/post.md

 split("4,5,7,11",a,",");
 ```

-This is called a [pentatonic scale](https://en.wikipedia.org/wiki/Pentatonic_scale), as opposed to a diatonic scale, as it only has five tones per octave defined by four intervals.
-These tones are further apart than a major second - we're going to need some more intervals:
+This is called a [pentatonic scale](https://en.wikipedia.org/wiki/Pentatonic_scale), as it only has five tones per octave defined by four intervals.
+The diatonic scales we've been working with are a subset of the [heptatonic scales](https://en.wikipedia.org/wiki/Heptatonic_scale), with seven notes each.
+These tones are naturally further apart than we've been using - we're going to need some more intervals - I'm just going to go ahead and toss in the [full set](https://en.wikipedia.org/wiki/Interval_(music)#Main_intervals):

 ```rust

 ```

+Two identical notes are called a [unison](https://en.wikipedia.org/wiki/Unison), with 0 cents.
+These intervals are defined within a single octave, so any of them apply across octaves as well - A4 and A5 are in unison just like A4 and another A4, and C4 and A5 is still a major sixth.
+The terms "major", "minor", and "perfect" are not arbitrary, but that discussion is outside the scope of this post.
+I will note that the [tritone](https://en.wikipedia.org/wiki/Tritone), representing 3 whole tones or 6 semitones like `F-B`, is the only one that's none of the three.
+If you're into the mathy, music theory pattern parts of this exploration, I recommend [harmony]/[dissonance](https://en.wikipedia.org/wiki/Consonance_and_dissonance) for your next rabbit hole.
+The tritone takes a leading role, and to hear it in action you should check out what the [Locrian mode](https://en.wikipedia.org/wiki/Locrian_mode) we defined sounds like with this program.
+The C major scale has, well, a perfect fifth at the fifth position, and the Locrian mode has a tritone.

 This scale actually corresponds to playing just the black keys on a piano, skipping all the white keys.